Milena Mileva Blažić

 Milena Mileva Blažić (born 12 September 1956) is a Slovenian literary historian and university professor.
-Since 2006, she has been a councillor in the City Council of Ljubljana.
-She was elected as member of the Zoran Janković List.

 Life and work

 Blažić attended elementary and secondary school in Novi Travnik (BiH).
 She has lived and worked in Ljubljana, Slovenia since 1975.
 In 1985 she graduated from the Department of Comparative Literature and Literary Theory at the Faculty of Arts and Science.
 In 1997, she gained a master's degree in Slovenian literature at the University of Ljubljana (Slovenia) and in 2001 successfully defended her doctoral thesis entitled Role and importance of teaching creative writing in Literature elementary school.

 In 1991 she started working at the Pedagogical Faculty at University of Ljubljana (Slovenia) as an assistant.
 In 2002 she became associate professor.
 She has been associate professor of literature since 2008 and currently teaches didactics of Slovenian literature at the Department of Primary Education (Chair Slovene), as well as lecturing at the department for pre-school education.
 Since 2007, she has been assistant professor of Slovenian literature.

 In 1992 she published the book Creative writing: Merry recommended science of words to text.
 Three workbooks of the same title were published in 1995, 1996 and 1997.
 She has led a number of educational seminars for teachers of Slovene literary clubs, trainers and librarians in Slovenia, Italy and Austria.